Diary/notebook of Herbert Stanley Geldard - Part 3

 experimenting it was found possible to

-mixing wheat flour & ground rice, with
+mixing wheat flour & Ground rice in

 have been relished.